npclaudiu/git-server-exploration/README.md

 ### Invoking Binaries

-Since MicroCeph runs inside a Docker container using `snapd`, the binaries are installed in `/snap/bin/`.
+Since Ceph runs inside a Docker container using `snapd`, the binaries are installed in `/snap/bin/`.
 You can invoke them from the host machine using `docker exec`.
-The generic pattern to run any MicroCeph command is:
+The generic pattern to run any Ceph command is:

 ```bash
 docker exec microceph /snap/bin/<binary_name> [arguments]